Admin-7/Mr-Robot-techniques/Mr.-Robot's-Netflix-'n'-Hack.md

 * Darlene is a "malware coder," writes exploits:
   * [McAffee's malware search database](http://www.mcafee.com/threat-intelligence/malware/latest.aspx)
   * [Blog post listing malware sources](https://zeltser.com/malware-sample-sources/)
+* "Use your AllSafe security clearance to hack the Comet(R) PLC…"
-* "PLC" is a [Programmable Logic Controller](https://en.wikipedia.org/wiki/Programmable_logic_controller), embedded devices that are typically used as sensors or controllers for [SCADA](https://en.wikipedia.org/wiki/SCADA) devices (industrial control systems, see also "critical infrastructure," dams, power plants, heating and ventilation [HVAC](https://en.wikipedia.org/wiki/HVAC) and so on)
+  * a "PLC" is a [Programmable Logic Controller](https://en.wikipedia.org/wiki/Programmable_logic_controller), embedded devices that are typically used as sensors or controllers for [SCADA](https://en.wikipedia.org/wiki/SCADA) devices (industrial control systems, see also "critical infrastructure," dams, power plants, heating and ventilation [HVAC](https://en.wikipedia.org/wiki/HVAC) and so on)
 * ["Worm"](https://en.wikipedia.org/wiki/Computer_worm): an autonomously propagating malware (distinct from "virus")
 * "timing his tweets to recent news articles" -> Google Dorking -> see also [Exploit-DB's Google Hacking Database](https://www.exploit-db.com/google-hacking-database/)
   * Using advanced search terms to filter search engine results to far more relevant pieces of information based on time, metadata (title, publisher, outbound and inbound links, etc.)